lucidworks/connectors-sdk-resources/java-sdk/README_security_filtering.md

 ## Storage changes
 ![Storage changes](security_filtering_resources/storage_changes.png)

-- In the old approach the datasource collection stores either contents and ACLs.
+- In the old approach, content documents and ACLs were stored in the same collection.
-- In the new approach this collection is split out into two collections `Content collection` and `Access control collection`
+- In the new approach, ACLs are stored in an separate collection.

 ### Content collection